dibyendumajumdar/C/docs/ctour.md

 Bell Laboratories

-# A Tour through the UNIX- C
+# A Tour through the UNIX C Compiler

 date: November 2, 1997

 from: D. M. Ritchie

 ## The Intermediate Language